In this guide, we provide an overview of how eco friendly, sustainable and animal friendly conventional leather might be.

 - Buying leather directly contributes to factory farms and abattoirs because skin is the most economically important by-product of the meat industry.

-- Animals are know to suffer both in farms, and on their way being transported to abbatoirs
+- Animals are known to suffer both in farms, and on their way being transported to abbatoirs

 - The labelling of leather can make it hard to know where it came from, and how it was made